BertHav/Omgevingsmonitor_Software/README.md

 - dBA >= 35 - dBA < 40 purple
 - dBA < 35 LED off, equals to noise level of the microphone

+Other LED indications different from the original meaning:
+3 flashing red LEDs, communication error with ESP32 => Reboot device by pressing reboot button for at least 3 seconds.
+3 flashing blu LEDs, error reading barometric sensor if installed.
+Without rebooting this can persist over a longer period.
+When operating on batterypower, the system wakes about every 15 minutes.
+When flashing green the charge status is ok, when flashing red the battery status is below 20%.
+Recharge by USB if possible.
+When operating on batterypower, and the system has been waken up by the boot button (i.e. the LEDs are active) pressing the user button the VOC LED lights up white for 1,5 sec to acknowledge the system switches to sleep mode.
+When een SEN54 or SEN55 is installed, pressing the userbuttton for at least 2 seconds PM measurement is disabled.
+Only VOC and in case of a connected SEN55 NOx is measured.
+The VOC LED flashes one time red for 400ms.

 ## Compiling and building <a name="Compiling"></a>
 The project was developed with STM32CubeIDE 1.16.1, but also builds in STM32CubeIDE Version: 1.17.0